Nardello & Co. Continues Global Expansion With New Leadership In EMEA

-(MENAFN- AETOSWire) (BUSINESS WIRE ) -- Nardello & Co. , the global investigations firm, announced today the appointment of new leadership to oversee its growing EMEA practice.
+LONDON & DUBAI, United Arab Emirates & NEW YORK–(BUSINESS WIRE/AETOSWire)– Nardello & Co., the global investigations firm, announced today the appointment of new leadership to oversee its growing EMEA practice.
 Corporate intelligence veteran Chris Morgan Jones has joined the firm as Regional Head of Europe, Middle East and Africa (EMEA), and Sara Shaltony has returned to the firm as Associate Managing Director, Head of Middle East and North Africa (MENA).
 Morgan Jones will be based in London and Shaltony in Dubai.

 Shaltony arrives from a global business intelligence firm, where she led the MENA practice and was head of the Dubai office.
 Originally from the UAE, she has focused on the MENA region for nearly a decade, advising clients on the reputational and regulatory risks of conducting business in MENA, multi-jurisdictional due diligence issues, asset tracing and other business intelligence matters.